hashicorp/terraform-provider-google/website/docs/r/binary_authorization_attestor_iam.html.markdown

 page_title: "Google: google_binary_authorization_attestor_iam"
 sidebar_current: "docs-google-binary-authorization-attestor-iam"
 description: |-
-  Collection of resources to manage IAM policy for BinaryAuthorizationAttestor
+  Collection of resources to manage IAM policy for Binary Authorization Attestor
 ---

-# IAM policy for BinaryAuthorizationAttestor
+# IAM policy for Binary Authorization Attestor
-Three different resources help you manage your IAM policy for BinaryAuthorization Attestor.
+Three different resources help you manage your IAM policy for Binary Authorization Attestor.
 Each of these resources serves a different use case:

 * `google_binary_authorization_attestor_iam_policy`: Authoritative.
 Sets the IAM policy for the attestor and replaces any existing policy already attached.
 * `google_binary_authorization_attestor_iam_binding`: Authoritative for a given role.
 Updates the IAM policy to grant a role to a list of members.
 Other roles within the IAM policy for the attestor are preserved.